 The way in which you specify test’s parameters depends on the way, in which you run the test:

-If you run a keyword test as a project’s test item, then you can specify the parameters’ values in the Test Parameters dialog (it is called from the Test Items editor and is used to specify parameters of keyword tests and script routines that are run as test items).
+If you run a keyword test as a project’s test item, then you can specify the parameters’ values in the Test Parameters dialog (it is called from the Execution Plan editor and is used to specify parameters of keyword tests and script routines that are run as test items).

 If you run a keyword test from another keyword test, you specify the parameters in the Operation Parameters dialog which is shown when you add the test running operation to your keyword test.